nori3tsu/npm-examples/README.md

-# Library Laboratory
+# NPM Examples

-This repository contains the examples of trying various libraries.
+This repository contains the examples of trying various npm libraries.